Burgos: History

-In 1574, Pope Gregory XIII made the bishopric a Metropolitan archbishopric, at the request of king Felipe II.
+In 1574, Pope Gregory XIII made the bishopric a metropolitan archbishopric at the request of king Philip II of Spain.

-Burgos has been the scene of many wars: with the Moors, the struggles between León and Navarre, and between Castile and Aragon.
+Burgos has been the scene of many wars, including conflicts with Muslim states, struggles between León and Navarre, and conflicts between Castile and Aragon.
 In the Peninsular War against Napoleonic France, the siege of Burgos (between 19 September to 21 October) was a scene of a withdrawal for Arthur Wellesley, 1st Duke of Wellington.
-Again in the 19th-century Carlist civil wars of the Spanish succession Burgos was the scene of a battle.
-During the Spanish Civil War, Burgos was the base of General Franco's rebel nationalist government.
+Again, during the 19th century wars of the Spanish succession, Burgos was the site of a battle.
+During the Spanish Civil War, Burgos was the base of Francisco Franco's rebel Nationalist faction.